endiangroup/endian.io/content/articles/caa.md

 ## The Problem

-We needed to migrate the login endpoint to the Go service (everything else had been moved already) and add request authentication on existing Go endpoints (which currently had none; not a major issue but the time had come to bring it back). here were, however, a few restrictions that applied:
+We needed to migrate the login endpoint to the Go service (everything else had been moved already) and add request authentication on existing Go endpoints (which currently had none; not a major issue but the time had come to bring it back).
+There were, however, a few restrictions that applied:

 1. There could be no impact to the service or UX.
 So no mass logout and reauthentication
 2. There could only be one active session per user… With the exception that we could have multiple sessions on test users (this was required for manual service tuning and app store reviews)